 The risk management of the Group is carried out by the Risk Management Department in accordance with the risk management policy approved by the Board of Directors.
 The Risk Management Department works closely with business units to identify, assess, and prevent risks.
-The Board of Directors has a written policy for risk management that covers specific risk exposure, such as, interest rate risk, credit risk, etc. In addition, the Audit Office regularly (at least once a year) and occasionally reviews the risk management mechanism can be operated effectively.
+The Board of Directors has a written policy for risk management that covers specific risk exposure, such as, interest rate risk, credit risk, etc. In addition, the Audit Office regularly (at least once a year) and occasionally reviews the risk management and operating procedures of the Group to ensure that the Group's risk management mechanism can be operated effectively.
 Also, the audit records related to various risks, such as transaction records, statements, and valuations are kept for the review of the Audit Office.